House of Black

-The Hounds of Hell is a professional wrestling tag team and former stable that performs in All Elite Wrestling (AEW), consisting of Brody King and Buddy Matthews, which formerly consisted of leader Malakai Black and Julia Hart.
+The Hounds of Hell is a stable that performs in All Elite Wrestling (AEW), consisting of Brody King and Buddy Matthews, and formerly consisted of leader Malakai Black and Julia Hart.
 Black, King and Matthews are former one-time AEW World Trios Champions; while Black and King also wrestle for Pro Wrestling Guerrilla (PWG), where they are the final PWG World Tag Team Champions.
 Hart is a former one-time AEW TBS Champion.

 The group ultimately started in PWG at Mystery Vortex 7 in 2021, where Black and King formed a tag team called Kings of the Black Throne.
 They would win the promotion's World Tag Team Championship later that year.
 King joined AEW in 2022, where Black was already competing, thus bringing the Kings of the Black Throne to AEW and starting the formation of the House of Black.
 Their motto was "The House Always Wins."
 In January 2025, Black left the group and it was renamed to the "Hounds of Hell".